UBC-VCL/VCL-content-platform-server/.github/pull_request_template.md

 ### Updates

-[Please enter a brief summary of updates to this PR during code review]
+[Please enter a brief summary of updates to this PR during code review - if any]

 ## Checklist